wfraser/h2-net-lcd/README.md

 m = percent of memory available
 ```

-A few things are hard-coded near the top of `src/main.rs` which you may want to change:
+A few things are hard-coded which you may want to change:

+in `src/main.rs`:

+`NET_DEV_NAMES`: names of network interfaces to show.
+Defaults to `ether0` thru
+`ether5`; these are custom names I set on my machine; you will probably want to
+change these to something else!

+in `src/lcd_display.rs`:

 `I2C_BUS`: which I²C bus the display is connected to.
 Corresponds to
  `/dev/i2c-<n>`.
 Defaults to bus 2, which is on GPIO pins 18 and 20 on the